vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 service account (in namespaces with the label `app: bank`).
-This works because the Calico control-plane (the Felix node agent) computes rules by reconciling Pods that are running under a specific service account with their IP addresses and subsequently syncing this information to Diskastes via a Unix socket.
+This works because the Calico control-plane (the Felix node agent) computes rules by reconciling Pods that are running under a specific service account with their IP addresses and subsequently syncing this information to Dikastes via a Unix socket.

 This out-of-band verification is important as it mitigates a potential attack vector in an Istio environment.
 Istio stores each service account's PKI assets